Canberra Private Hospital

 Patient falls are a leading cause of hospital-acquired injury and often prolong or complicate hospital stays.
 Patients may experience a fall because they are weakened by a medical condition or after an accident or surgery.

-During April to June 2024, our hospital cared for 1904 patients.
-While four patients experienced a fall during their stay, none were harmed or sustained any injury.
+During July to September 2024, our hospital cared for 1806 patients.
+While two patients experienced a fall during their stay, none were harmed or sustained any injury.
 Our hospital will continue to review and improve the current strategies we have in place to prevent patients from falling.

 Pressure injuries